Absolute return funds

 The inability of a person (or company) to settle debts.

-An order to buy or sell a stock at a price you specify (the limit) or better.
+An order to buy or sell an investment at a price you specify (the limit) or better.
 A limit order to buy would be executed at the limit or lower, while a limit order to sell would be executed at the limit or higher.
-You always place a buy limit order below the current stock price, and a sell limit order above the current stock price.
+You always place a buy limit order below the current investment price, and a sell limit order above the current investment price.

 The ease with which a security can be traded on the market, usually defined by turnover.